OguzhanUmutlu/quantum-js/README.md

 # quantum-js
-A JS library that can compute quantum gates.
+A JS library that can compute quantum logic gates.